LoCafe

 CONTEXT

-My team shared a common love for studying and working at cafes, but also a common struggle to find new cafes that match our preferences—from charging outlets to a quiet ambience.
-We also recalled how our friends who enjoy cafe-hopping—visiting multiple cafes in a single day—faced the same frustrations of driving 15 minutes to a cafe just to find no seating or chargers available.
+From college students to cafe regulars, many face challenges in finding suitable coffee shops for productive work sessions.
+My team shared a common love for studying and working at cafes, but also a common struggle to find new cafes that match our preferences—from accessible outlets to a quiet ambience.
+We also recalled how many of our peers share the same frustrations of driving 15 minutes to find a cafe with no seating or chargers available.

 How can we help college students to easily filter cafes for distance, availability, and atmosphere to satisfy their cafe experience?